jwshi21/tensor-compiler.github.io/documentation/docs/pytensors.md

 # Declaring Tensors

-`pytaco.Tensor` objects correspond to mathematical Tensors similar to the C++ library.
-You can can declare a new tensor by specifying its name, a vector with the size of each dimension and the [storage format](pytensors.md#defining-tensor-formats) that will be used to store the tensor and a datatype(pytensors.md#Datatypes):
+`pytaco.Tensor` objects correspond to mathematical tensors.
+You can can declare a new tensor by specifying its name, a vector with the size of each dimension and the [storage format](pytensors.md#defining-tensor-formats) that will be used to store the tensor and a [datatype](pytensors.md#tensor-datatypes):

 ```python
 # Import the pytaco library